 - Press the GAIN key to show the "gain adjustment" soft keys, and the last-used adjustment window appears.
 The example below shows the gain sensitivity adjustment window.
 The gain soft keys shown depend on radar source as shown below. - 2.
-If the gain sensitivity window is not displayed, press the GAIN soft key to show the gain sensitivity setting window.

-4. For manual adjustment, rotate the ENTER knob to adjust, while observing the radar echo.
-The range of adjustment is 0-100.

-5. Press the GAIN key on the front panel or the RETURN soft key to finish.
+If the gain sensitivity window is not displayed, press the GAIN soft key to show the gain sensitivity setting window. - Use the Trackball to select AUTO ROUGH, AUTO MODERATE, AUTO CALM, or MAN (manual) as appropriate.
+Select an AUTO option according to the sea state. - 4.
+For manual adjustment, rotate the ENTER knob to adjust, while observing the radar echo.
+The range of adjustment is 0-100. - 5.
+Press the GAIN key on the front panel or the RETURN soft key to finish.